 Author is one of those lucky people in this world who get to do the work they enjoy and get paid for it.
-So as a part of a magazine he got to drive across various roads of India, specially the highest and the most difficult ones.
-He sometime added a dash of ‘not really required’ adventure to the travels, but then that is what the travels do to you if you travel too much.
+So as a part of a magazine he got to drive across various roads of India, especially the highest and the most difficult ones.
+He some time added a dash of ‘not really required’ adventure to the travels, but then that is what the travels do to you if you travel too much.
 They give you the confidence in a strange land that you can do what you want and will somehow manage the situation if required.
-Non-travelers may find some of his adventures a figment of imagination, but I can tell you life in reality can be sometimes more bizarre than the fiction, specially when you are in an unknown land, do not understand the language and are tired after a long drive.
+Non-travelers may find some of his adventures a figment of an imagination, but I can tell you life-in-reality can be sometimes more bizarre than the fiction, especially when you are in an unknown land, do not understand the language and are tired after a long drive.

-A substantial part of the book covers Rishad’s travels across Manali- Leh-Ladhakh-Srinagar route.
-He revisits these places several times and seems to know the region and it’s roads very well.
-There is a bit of sprinkling of Jaisalmer, Gujarat, Khajuraho, Belur and Munnar, but more to tell the anecdotes than to introduce you to those places.
-In Himalayas, he actually takes you to the place.
-There you actually see what he is going through and what he is experiencing, while at other places you just hear the anecdote and miss out on the place.
+A substantial part of the book covers Rishad’s travels across Manali Leh-Ladhakh-Srinagar route.
+He revisits these places several times.
+And seems to know the region and it’s roads very well.
+There is a bit of sprinkling of Jaisalmer, Gujarat, Khajuraho, Belur, and Munnar.
+But more to tell the anecdotes than to introduce you to those places.
+In the Himalayas, he actually takes you to the place.
+There you actually see what he is going through and what he is experiencing.
+While at other places you just hear the anecdote and miss out on the place.